-The forms authorizing an internship for international students may be found online or picked up in the Office of International Programs (OIP).
+The forms authorizing an internship for international students may be found online or picked up in OIP.
 Students should be aware of these requirements and are expected to attend OIP workshops related to internships (also known as Curricular Practical Training) prior to contacting employers.

-An international student should fill out the Curricular Practical Training paperwork and deliver it to the CBA Internship Coordinator, Nicki Grambo in CBA 260, along with a job offer letter as described above.
+An international student should fill out the CPT paperwork and deliver it to the CBA Internship Coordinator, Nicki Grambo in CBA 260, along with a job offer letter as described above.
 The Coordinator will consult with the Graduate Programs Office as necessary to determine appropriateness of the internship to the degree program.

 If an international student is in the process of completing their last semester of required courses, they are ineligible to pursue an Internship/Curricular Practical Training and must pursue an Optional Practical Training instead.